cbphoto720/IOD_activeRFID/Notes/progress.md

 - [ ] RSSI signal interpretation and thresholds to ensure fast acquisition of data.
   - when communicating with multiple tags, expect delays (NaN values)
   - periodic drops in signal are expected
-  - handle RSSI overfill with a separate timer
+  - handle RSSI overfill with a separate timer (not an issue if tags are far apart)
 - [ ] import coastline
 - [ ] For saving data in the same folder as the installed app (But I think matlab automatic directy path is to where app in launched):

 <code>files = matlab.apputil.getInstalledAppInfo;\
 [path,\~,~] = fileparts(files(1).location)</code>

-- [ ] midnight rollover handling
+- [x] midnight rollover handling

 ##### 1/28/22
 - Work on Antenna data logging and RSSI callback func.
 Talk to Brian about caching data for RSSI scatter.